mhadam/hypercorn-docker/README.md

 ### Docker Compose

 Here I'd like to explain what this image looks like, in practice, as a Docker Compose service.
-Really the only take-away here should be how we're able to use the bind mount declared under `volume:` in order for the image to load our application without copying the files.
+Really the only takeaway here should be how we're able to use the bind mount declared under `volume:` in order for the image to load our application without copying the files.
 This effectively overwrites the demo files that are in the `app` directory by default.

 Let's assume our project repo folder is `code_repo`, which contains the package `myproject` and submodule `asgi` with callable `application`.